spacebase/spacebasenz/README.md

 	(Or perhaps this will have moved … get the current database file.) lando db-import dumpfile_less_content.sql

-Now you should have a local development environment that upgrades your code via CircleCI whenever you push your master branch to origin at Github.
+Now you should now have a local development environment that updates your Pantheon dev environment via
+CircleCI whenever you push your master branch to origin at Github.
 Have fun!

-Since our database is likely a bit date, you might want to start by running a composer update:
+Since our database is likely a bit dated, you might want to start by running a composer update:
 `lando composer update`, commit the lock file `git add composer.lock`, commit, and push your master branch to origin at github.com. `git push origin master` goes to GitHub, where CircleCI will automatically do a composer install with your new composer.lock file and send to Pantheon.